 The module provides students with an opportunity to gain a systematic and comprehensive understanding of those influences which impact upon the learning, development and management of pupils with a wide range of diverse needs.
 This will be set within a wider perspective of Inclusion and Diversity including historical and legislative dimensions.

-Students studying for a MA will have to complete a compulsory research project, either the Dissertation on its own, or a Research Thesis and the Research Methods module together.
+If you are studying for the MA, you will have to complete a compulsory research project, either the Dissertation on its own, or a Research Thesis and the Research Methods module together.

 Methods of Learning

-For this programme taught study would be a combination of lectures, seminars and online activities which is usually 3 hours per week, per module.
-We recommend students to spend 10 hours per week, per module in self-directed study time.
+For this course, taught study is usually three hours per week, per module.
+Teaching on-campus tends to be in the evenings (5 – 8pm).
+We also recommend that you spend 10 hours per week, per module in self-directed study time.

 Students studying in India or Thailand will have block classes for 4-5 days with additional online support.

-PG Certificate- one year full time or between one to two years part-time.
+The PG Certificate involves two 30 credits modules and takes one year full-time or between one and two years part-time.

-PG Diploma- one year full time or between two to three years part-time.
+The PG Diploma involves four 30 credits modules and takes one year full-time or between two and three years part-time.

-Assessment procedures are flexible and sensitive to either personal interests or existing professional workloads.
-Modules are assessed on the basis of essays, case studies, portfolios or reports and small-scale research projects.
+Our assessment procedures are flexible and work around your personal interests and professional workloads.
+Assessment is usually in the form of essays, case studies, portfolios, reports and research projects.

 Facilities and Special Features

-Our integrated learning environment provides access to course materials and to a well-resourced library enabling students to access e-books and electronic journals from home.
+Our integrated learning environment provides access to course materials and to a well-resourced library enabling you to access e-books and electronic journals from home.

 If you are already working in the field of SEN, disabilities and Inclusion then the in-depth knowledge you will gain from this programme can help you to improve your practice or apply for management positions.
-A range of other career options in education, social care and voluntary sectors will be possible, such as being an advocate, learning mentor, or family adviser.
-For those who want to pursue further post-graduate research there is also a possibility of studying for a PhD.
+A range of other career options in education, social care and voluntary sectors will also be possible, such as being an advocate, learning mentor, or family adviser.
+If you want to pursue further postgraduate research there is also the possibility of studying for a PhD.